imbo/behat-api-extension/README.md

 This step can be used to verify the value of one or more response headers.

-The step supports two different comparison modes, `is` and `matches`. `is` will compare the values using regular string comparison (`==`), and when `matches` is used, the `:value` must be a valid regular expression, complete with delimiters and optional modifiers.
+The step supports two different comparison modes, `is` and `matches`. `is` will compare the values using regular string comparison, and when `matches` is used, the `:value` must be a valid regular expression, complete with delimiters and optional modifiers.
 The expression will be fed straight into [preg_match](http://php.net/preg_match), so make sure it's valid before using it to verify values.

 **Examples:**